 (2) A person may present a written submission or evidence in a language other than English if it is accompanied by a translation into English and a statutory declaration by the translator to the effect that the translation accurately reproduces in English the contents of the original document.

-[Section 197 inserted by No. 42 of 2004 s.
+[Section 197 inserted: No. 42 of 2004 s.
 130.]

 198. Ways of conducting arbitration proceedings